-The Bank compiles and releases various statistics to be widely shared with the public and continues to make appropriate refinements to these statistics with the aim of improving their user-friendliness.
+The Bank compiles and releases various statistics to be widely shared with the public and implements measures as part of refining its statistics to improve their user-friendliness.

 Meanwhile, the Bank discloses information in accordance with the Act on Access to Information Held by Independent Administrative Agencies.